millandas/NBA_Predictions/README.md

 We did an EDA which is contained in the Jupyter notebook named EDA.ipynb and then found three ways to answer the previous question.

 The first way is a Poisson distribution-based model which is accessible in the notebook named poisson.ipynb.
-The second way is a random forest machine learning model which is accessible in the notebook named forest_lr.ipynb.
+The second way is a random forest machine learning model  and a logistic regression model which is accessible in the notebook named forest_lr.ipynb.
 The third way is an ELO-based model which is accessible in the notebook named elo_model.ipynb.

 Best regards,

-Millan Das, Octave Horlin , Arthur de Leusse ,  William Peltier & Alexis Vansson
+Millan Das, Octave Horlin , Arthur de Leusse ,  William Peltier & Alexis Vannson